-In the lifecycle of releasing a new feature, user acceptance testing plays a short-lived yet prominent role.
-For agile development, or for hybrid models, user acceptance testing comes at the end of the sprint or at the end of the development cycle.
-The goal of UAT is manifold, but it’s primary goal should be to keep potential defects and issues from getting to the customers.
-An end to end UAT lifecycle starts with a clear understanding of the requirements, defining a test plan, designing test cases with expected outcomes and testing steps, and environmental readiness.
+In the agile release lifecycle, user acceptance testing (UAT) stage plays a short-lived yet prominent role at the end of a sprint or at the end of the development cycle for hybrid models.
+UAT can play multiple roles, but it’s primary focus should be to keep potential defects and experience gaps from getting to the customers and users.
+An end-to-end UAT stage starts with a clear understanding of the experiences, defining a testing plan, designing test cases, documenting desired outcomes and testing steps, and system and environmental readiness.

-Following are seven slip-ups to avoid in user acceptance testing:
+Following are seven lapses to avoid during user acceptance testing:

-Slip-up #1: Inadequate evaluation of the functionality from the user point of view.
+Lapse #1: Inadequate evaluation of the functionality from the users point of view

 Successfully creating a new functionality is a great achievement without a doubt.
-Functional testing ensures that the code runs without hiccups as expected.
-A key failure of user testing is to get tunnel vision on rushing the functionality into Production without ensuring that the experience also works for the customer.
-For a feature to be successful in the marketplace, it must function correctly but it must also be value add and help the users reach their goals with minimum hassle.
-For example, after purchase the customer is issued an invoice.
+Functional testing ensures that the code runs without hiccups and as expected.
+A key failure of user testing is to get tunnel vision on rushing the functionality into Production without ensuring that the experience also works for the users.
+For a feature to be successful in the marketplace, it must function correctly, but it must also be value add and help the users reach their goals with minimum hassle.
+For example, after a purchase, the customer is issued an invoice.
 The feature may work correctly and generate an invoice.
-However, if the invoice is not easy to explain and doesn’t show the complete charges, returns and credits, then it will cause confusion for the customers.
-It will result in support calls and possibly loss of business.
-Included in the testing should also be accessibility testing for individuals with temporary or permanent disabilities.
-Testing for disabilities starts with building requirements for accessibility.
-So, give equal weight to the acceptance of experience from the user’s perspective as it does to functional acceptance criteria.
+However, if the invoice is not easy to explain, doesn’t show the complete charges, returns and credits, then it will cause confusion for the users.
+Confused users will make call sot support support and could cause loss of users’ trust.
+So, user acceptance testing should give equal weight to the acceptance of experience from the user’s perspective as it does to functional acceptance criteria.

-The test cases must simulate the real world and the actual customer experiences as much as possible.
-The sunny day scenarios, or the minimum viable product path, only checks that the intended functionality is working versus testing the real-world conditions.
+Test cases must simulate the real world and the actual customer experiences as much as possible.
+The “sunny day” scenarios, also referrred to as minimum viable product path or happy path scenarios, only check that the intended functionality is working versus testing the real-world conditions.
 Customers will use the services and apps to solve their real-world issues.
-Creating real world scenarios requires the knowledge of how customers are using the system and functionality.
-To create the right scenarios with the right level of intricacy, it’s important to look into support tickets and talk to subject matter experts in business and engineering teams about how customers use the system and the intricacies that their ongoing needs.
-In addition to functional and integration testing, UAT must focus on critical and high importance test scenarios that simulate the real world.
+Creating real world scenarios, requires the knowledge of how customers are using the functionality within the context of the platform.
+To create the right scenarios with the right level of intricacy, it’s important to look into historical support tickets and discuss with subject matter experts in business and development about how users interface with the platform to staisfy their ongoing needs.
+In addition to functional and integration testing, UAT must focus on critical and high importance user scenarios that simulate the real world.

 The Business owns the experience once the development work is completed.
-It’s always easier, and more cost effective, to fix defects during the development phase instead of having to fix things after the release when everyone is busy with other priorities.
-As a result to get the best outcomes, test plans, test cases and expected outcomes must be validated and signed off by both the business and the developers prior to start of testing including validation of Priority 0 and Priority 1 test cases.
+It’s always easier, and more cost effective, to fix defects during the development phase.
+After the release it’s more difficult to fix experiences when everyone has moved on to other priorities.
+As a result, to get the best outcomes, test plans, test cases and expected outcomes must be validated and signed off by both the business and the development prior to start of testing including validation of release blocking scenarios.

-UAT comes at the end of development cycle after functional and component testing are done.
-Development teams, business and the testing team must all sign off on the UAT start criteria and UAT acceptance criteria at the end of testing.
-At kick-off, the test environment must be ready for UAT testing.
-Changing code during User testing means that the user tests are not final and without regression technical debt creeps into the functionality.
-At the conclusion of testing, it should be clear who will have the sign off authority and who will make the final go-no-go decision.
-When the testing is done, the progress report must include the status of each scenario.
-If there are critical bugs, at go-no-go there should be a decision to release or delay or to go ahead with the release if the bugs are not considered critical without impacting the user experience.
-It’s best to articulate the entry and exit criteria before the start of testing.
+UAT starts at the end of development cycle, after functional and component testing are done.
+Development teams, business owners, and the testing team must all sign off on the UAT start criteria and UAT acceptance criteria.
+At kick-off, the prod/test environment, must be ready for UAT testing.
+Changing code during user testing requires additional regression testing to avoid technical debt from creeping into the functionality.
+At the conclusion of testing, it should be clear who will have the sign-off authority and who will make the final go-no-go decision.
+The status of each key scenario must be reported so that at go-no-go there can be a data-driven decision to release or delay based on criticality of the user experience.
+It’s best to gain agreement on the UAT start and sign-off criteria before the testing starts.

-Slip Up #6: Lack of trust between development teams and UAT
+Lapse #6: Confrontational relationship between development teams and UAT

-The lack of trust can come from a number different places.
-How bugs are addressed.
-How UAT bugs are viewed.
-The types of bugs filed.
-A confrontational or competitive relationship between the development teams and UAT is unproductive.
-Undoubtedly, there is a level of conflict built into the relationship between Testing and Development, but excessive conflict becomes corrosive and leads to lack of trust and finger pointing.
-As a results, testers should take care to document the defects and repro steps in detail.
-When faced with a push back from developers, testers should set the context, explain the test objectives and help with root cause analysis.
-The test team must maintain high integrity and transparency by focusing on P0 and P1 scenarios.
-Testers are finding defects so the customers don’t Testers must not give up easily or get frustrated with ambiguities in the functionality or issues with test environment.
-Testers must find issues so the customers don’t.
-Good testers must also be team players and be willing to work with developers, business owners, and other testers to learn, teach and work together to attain the best results for the customers.
+UAT and development teams may form distrust towards one another.
+There could be differences in terms of priority of defects, and impact of defects on release timing and costs versus driving for experience quality.
+Undoubtedly, there is a level of conflict in the relationship between UAT and development teams, but excessive conflict leads to finger pointing.
+As a result, testers should understand the desired experiences in detail, put the experience in context when explaining defects/test objectives, and help with understanding of the root causes of defects.
+The test team must maintain high integrity and transparency and avoid seeing defects as the ‘path to glory’.
+Testers are finding defects so the customers don’t.
+Testers must not give up easily or get frustrated with ambiguities in the functionality or due to issues with test environment.
+Good testers must also be team players and be willing to work with developers, business owners, and other testers to learn, teach and work together to attain the best results for the customers and users.

-Slipup #7.
-Not asking lots of questions as part of testing.
+Lapse #7.
+Not asking lots of questions during testing.